President and CEO

 “We chose Chevy because of her effective, proven leadership skills that make her the right leader for MSI in this next chapter.
 It is an exciting appointment for a number of reasons, including her track record and commitment to science education, her international leadership within her field, and her deep desire to engage with Chicago’s many diverse communities,” said Collins.

 Humphrey, who starts her new job in January, said, “Leading MSI has been an aspiration of mine throughout my career.
 I am grateful to Arizona and the Center for the opportunity to lead in their community.
 I am thrilled to be joining MSI and Chicago and look forward to being a part of this iconic institution at a critical time in our country’s history.”

-During her tenure at the Arizona Science Center, Humphrey accelerated strategic growth—both financially and through high-impact science programming—of the now-200,000 square-foot facility.
+During her tenure at the Arizona Science Center, Humphrey accelerated strategic growth – both financially and through high-impact science programming – of the now 200,000 square-foot facility.
 Museum assets grew from $3 to $42 million, annual revenues grew by more than 200 percent, and the number of annual visitors, onsite and offsite, to the Science Center has more than tripled.
-Under her leadership, two non-profits were acquired to maximize programming, and Center became a trusted partner to state education leaders and the science teaching community.
-At the same time, Humphrey has formed a conscious culture through a transparent, collaborative and highly communicative team that values accountability, innovation and entrepreneurial spirit, and works in partnership with the board of trustees and the community.
+Under her leadership, two non-profits were acquired to maximize programming, and the Center became a trusted partner to state education leaders and the science teaching community.
+At the same time, Humphrey has formed a conscious culture through a transparent, collaborative, and highly communicative team that values accountability, innovation, and a entrepreneurial spirit, and works in partnership with the board of trustees and the community.